Best Picture: Argo

 Christoph Waltz (Django Unchained) Leonardo DiCaprio (Django Unchained)

 Christoph Waltz repeated his Inglourious Basterds win with another Tarantino race revenge flick.
 But the Django performance I can’t shake is Leo DiCaprio as the skull-crushing master of the Candieland Plantation.
-This should have been the year Leo finally got his statue after steadily rising from Titanic and being tapped by Martin Scorsese to replace Robert DeNiro (Taxi Driver, Raging Bull, Goodfellas) for the latter half of his career (Gangs of New York, The Aviator, The Departed).
+This should have been the year Leo got his statue after steadily rising from Titanic and being tapped by Martin Scorsese to replace Robert DeNiro (Taxi Driver, Raging Bull, Goodfellas) as his new favorite collaborator (Gangs of New York, The Aviator, The Departed, Shutter Island, The Wolf of Wall Street).

 Best Supporting Actress: Anne Hathaway (Les Miserables / The Dark Knight Rises)